-Jamies has won seven grand slam titles.
-He has won the Wimbledon mixed doubles twice, once with Jalena Jankovic in 2007 and with Martina Hingis in 2017.
+Jamies has won seven Grand Slam titles.
+He has won the Wimbledon mixed doubles twice – with Jelena Jankovic in 2007 and with Martina Hingis in 2017.
 Hingis and Murray also went on to win The US Open in 2017.
-Jamie seems to have a special liking for the US open as he has also won the title in 2018 and 2019.
+Jamie seems to have a special liking for the US Open as he has also won the title in 2018 and 2019.

 Jamie’s record in the men’s doubles is also exemplary.
 He has won the Australian Open in 2016 and US Open in 2017 with Bruno Soares.

-Murray was also a part of the Great Britain team that won the Davis Cup in 2015, the nation’s first success in the tournament for 79 years.
-The Davis Cup team was awarded the 2015 BBC sports Personality Team of the Year Award.
+Murray was also a part of the Great Britain team that won the Davis Cup in 2015 – the nation’s first success in the tournament in 79 years.
+The Davis Cup team was awarded the 2015 BBC Sports Personality Team of the Year Award.

-Jamie was an equally good tennis player in his young days.
-He was the third best tennis player in europe at the age of 10.
-At the age of 11, he finished runner up in the boys under 12 category of the Junior Orange bowl.
+Jamie was an equally good tennis player in his junior days.
+He was the third-best tennis player in Europe at the age of 10.
+At the age of 11, he finished runner-up in the boys under 12 category of the Junior Orange Bowl.

-Jamie Murray has admitted in the past that he is tired of living in the shadows and fed up with being known as “Andy Murray’s brother”.
+Jamie Murray has struggled to escape the tag of “Andy Murray’s brother”.
 Interestingly, Jamie made it to the Wimbledon finals before Andy Murray’s historic victory in 2015.
 In the same year, Andy and Jamie teamed up for the Davis Cup.
 Their performance was exceptional as they helped Britain lift the trophy.